6.Epistemology (iii) – Inference-How Do We Know What We Know?

 As this Wikipedia article states, “Epistemology is the branch of philosophy that examines the nature, origin, and limits of knowledge.
 Also called the theory of knowledge, it examines what knowledge is and what types of knowledge there are.
 It further investigates the sources of knowledge, like perception, inference, and testimony, to determine how knowledge is created.
 Another topic is the extent and limits of knowledge, confronting questions about what people can and cannot know.
 Other central concepts include belief, truth, justification, evidence, and reason.
 Epistemology is one of the main branches of philosophy besides fields like ethics, logic, and metaphysics.”

-In this post, we discuss inference with a fascinating dialogue between Dr. Menachem Fisch, an internationally prominent historian and philosopher of science, and the host of Closer to Truth, Dr. Robert L Kuhn.
+In our discussion of inference, we start with a fascinating dialogue between Dr. Menachem Fisch, an internationally prominent historian and philosopher of science, and the host of Closer to Truth, Dr. Robert L Kuhn.
 Their contemporary language helps us understand Buddha’s teachings from thousands of years ago.

 “How do we know what we know?” is the question Dr. Robert L. Kuhn asked his guest to start the conversation.